GabsRR/Password_Generator_in_Python/README.md

 # Password_Generator_in_Python
-a simple password generator for training python with support of <https://devaprender.com>
+a simple password generator to training python with support of <https://devaprender.com>